stegua/ot1d/README.md

 OT1D : average time = 0.013 speedup = 1.0```
 ```

-Please, contact us by email if you encounter any issue.
+Please, contact us by email if you encounter any issues.

 ### Author and maintainer
 Stefano Gualandi, stefano.gualandi@gmail.com.